ultramango/gear360reveng/README.md

 Manager application for Android contains few useful information.
 APK file can be [downloaded from this location](http://www.apkmirror.com/apk/samsung-electronics-co-ltd/samsung-gear-360-manager/samsung-gear-360-manager-1-0-4-release/samsung-gear-360-manager-1-0-4-android-apk-download/), there's also [this thread](http://forum.xda-developers.com/android/software/mod-samsung-gear-360-manager-device-t3400383) on xda-developers.

 Next thing is to decompile .apk file, I used [this online service](http://www.javadecompilers.com/apk) to do it.
 Resulting source code is ~87 MB big.

+Note: always check these online sites for worms/virises/etc. as they come and go and someone might put something nasty there.

 Few interesting bits: